Heap pollution

 In the Java programming language, heap pollution is a situation that arises when a variable of a parameterized type refers to an object that is not of that parameterized type.
 This situation is normally detected during compilation and indicated with an unchecked warning.
 Later, during runtime heap pollution will often cause a ClassCastException.

-A source of heap pollution in Java arises from the fact that type arguments and variables are not reified at run-time.
+Heap pollution in Java can occur when type arguments and variables are not reified at run-time.
 As a result, different parameterized types are implemented by the same class or interface at run time.
 All invocations of a given generic type declaration share a single run-time implementation.
 This results in the possibility of heap pollution.

-Under certain conditions, it is possible that a variable of a parameterized type refers to an object that is not of that parameterized type.
+Under certain conditions, a variable of a parameterized type may refer to an object that is not of that parameterized type.
 The variable will always refer to an object that is an instance of a class that implements the parameterized type.